trivago/gollum/docs/src/gen/formatter/sequence.rst

 Parameters
 ----------

-**SequenceSeparator**
+**Separator**
-  SequenceSeparator sets the separator character placed after the sequence number.
+  Separator sets the separator character placed after the sequence number.
   This is set to ":" by default.

-**SequenceDataFormatter**
+  If no separator is set the sequence string will only set.

+**ApplyTo**
-  SequenceDataFormatter defines the formatter for the data transferred as message.
+  ApplyTo defines the formatter content to use .
-  By default this is set to "format.Forward" .

 Example
 -------

 .. code-block:: yaml

-	- "stream.Broadcast":
+	- format.Sequence:
-	    Formatter: "format.Sequence"
-	    SequenceFormatter: "format.Envelope"
-	    SequenceSeparator: ":"
+	        Separator: ":"
+	        ApplyTo: "payload" # payload or <metaKey>